SoMuchForSubtlety/golark/README.md

 # golark

-Golark is a go client for Skylarm CMS APIs.
+Golark is a go client for Skylark CMS APIs.